-Any allegations should be reported to the Head of School regardless as to whether they are the designated safeguarding lead as they are ultimately responsible for all staff within the academy.
+Any allegations should be reported to the Headteacher regardless as to whether they are the designated safeguarding lead as they are ultimately responsible for all staff within the academy.

-If the allegation concerns the Head of School then the CEO or the Chair of the Trust should be informed immediately.
+If the allegation concerns the Headteacher then the CEO or the Chair of the Trust should be informed immediately.

-In all situations there should be a discussion with the Local Authority Designated Officer (LADO) or if they are not available then MARU can be contacted for advice and guidance.
+In any situation where the Headteacher, CEO or Chair of the Trust is unclear or the allegation is of a potentially serious nature, then there must be a discussion with the Local Authority Designated Officer (LADO) or if they are not available then MARU can be contacted for advice and guidance.
 If they feel a referral should be made, then they will advise you to complete the appropriate referral form.